geoffswc/UCSF-DSOS-Python-SQL-Workshops/README.md

 ## Intro to Python and SQL Part 1

+Note: This workshop is an alternative to Intro to Python Part 1 and covers closely related material.
+However, this workshop introduces SQL based operations on Pandas dataframes early, and places a greater empahsis on SQL than pandas dataframe operations.

 Learners explore how to load datasets and analyze them using both Python and SQL.
-Example datasets include COVID testing data and tab-delimited text from the UCSF Industry Documents Library.
+Example datasets include COVID testing data from Carbon Health.

 ### Key Topics:
 - Reading data files into pandas